boazbk/tcs/lec_08a_restricted_models.md

 :::

 It turns out that CFG's are strictly more powerful than regular expressions.
-In particular, as we've seen,  the "matching parenthesis" function   $MATCHPAREN$ can be computed by a context free grammar, whereas, as shown in [regexpparn](){.ref}, it cannot be computed by regular expressions.
+In particular, as we've seen,  the "matching parentheses" function   $MATCHPAREN$ can be computed by a context free grammar, whereas, as shown in [regexpparn](){.ref}, it cannot be computed by regular expressions.
 Here is another example:

 ::: {.solvedexercise title="Context free grammar for palindromes" #reversedstringcfg}